mohanapriya1994/ContentConceptsData/services/plagiarism_correction.md

         learning improvement
       image: ../assets/substantive_editing.png
 editingHighlights:
-  title: Highlights of our manuscript editing services
+  title: Highlights of our Plagiarism Correction services
   highlights:
     - id: 1
       title: Affordable Prices
-      description: Our manuscript editing fee is one of the best in the industry for the level of quality work we offer from our trusted PhD and native English editors.
+      description: Our plagiarism correction fee is one of the best in the industry for the level of quality work we offer from our trusted PhD and native English editors.
       image: ../assets/affordable.svg
     - id: 2